Complexity of Metric Dimension on Planar Graphs: NP-Hardness on Planar Graphs

-Now consider the second case, and assume that $x$ is strictly inside the variable gadget in Figure~\ref{fig:z1z3}.
-If $y$ is in the picture, it can be readily verified that $x$ and $y$ are resolved by the forced landmarks of the variable gadget.
+Now consider the second case, and assume that $x$ is strictly inside the variable gadget part of the graph in Figure~\ref{fig:z1z3}.
+If $y$ is in the graph of Figure~\ref{fig:z1z3}, it can be readily verified that $x$ and $y$ are resolved by the forced landmarks of the variable gadget.
 We claim that if $y$ is outside of the picture, then $d(z_1, y) + d(z_3, y) \geq 7$, where $z_{1}$ and $z_{3}$ are the forced landmarks in the triangles attached to $f_{1}$ and $f_{3}$ respectively.
 This implies that $z_{1}$ or $z_{3}$ is at distance at least four from $y$, whereas the distance of $z_{1}$ and $z_{3}$ to $x$ is at most three, implying that $x$ and $y$ are resolved.